MuhammadKasimov/QrGenerator/README.md

 # TextToQrWPF

-This is a an Desktop app which converts text to QrCode
+This is a Desktop app which converts text to QrCode